mdcatapult/image-converter/README.md

 ## Endpoints

 ### `/convert`
-Converts a .tiff file to an .ome.tiff file
+Converts two seperate .tiff files, one just tissue and the other just roi mask, to a pyramid .ome.tiff file that is compatible with the DSP Atlas

 Accepts a `Post` request with a JSON body in the format: